 That’s what we always said: “I know that I know that I know that I know.”

-My issue is not the strictures or discipline.
-Not the schedule or the style of service.
-No, actually all of that was my jam.
-Not even necessarily the judgmental attitudes, or sometimes nonsensical politics.
-While I do not care for those things, and deeply regret any input I may have had in any of them, I’ve come to understand, they are symptoms and side effects, not the ultimate problem.
-No, the problem for me had come from one of the “good parts.”
-Something, I believed to be a foundational cornerstone of any relationship with God, yet the very thing I felt divinely inspired to let go in a time I thought I’d need it the most – The “I” that knows me when I know that I know that I know.
+My issue was not the strictures or discipline; not the schedule or the style of service.
+No, actually all of that was home in a weird way.
+Not even necessarily the judgmental attitudes or sometimes nonsensical politics were enough.
+While I do not care for those things, and deeply regret any input I may have had in perpetuating any of them, I’ve come to understand, they are symptoms and side effects, not the ultimate problem.
+No, the problem for me had come from one of the “good parts” – something, I believed to be a foundational cornerstone of any relationship with God, yet the very thing I felt divinely inspired to let go in a time I thought I’d need it the most: The “I” that knows me when I know that I know that I know.

-Now when this phrase comes up it usually is meant in the abstract, like “I know I’m saved,” “I know God is real,” “God is a deliverer,” etc. It is typically an expression of faith.
-Statements so common in my religious culture that they eventually fade into empty platitudes.
-But the truth of it is, true certainty in our spiritual-religious – existential lives requires true certainty in all the biblical, religious, doctrinal, theological steps and requirements along the path.
+Now when this phrase comes up it usually is meant in the abstract, like “I know I’m saved,” “I know God is real,” “God is a deliverer,” etc. It is typically an expression of faith – statements so common in my religious culture that they eventually fade into empty platitudes.
+But the truth of it is, true certainty in our spiritual, religious, existential lives requires true certainty in all the biblical, theological, doctrinally dogmatic steps and requirements along the path.
 I “know” because I follow the path.

-How does one obtain absolute confidence in the Great Mystery?
-By discovering all of Mystery’s answers in a magical Book.
-As a fundamentalist; as a Seventh-Day Adventist Christian, I was taught to believe we had all the answers or at least all the relevant salvific answers from our thorough exegesis.
-I did not believe that we knew all there was to know about God.
+How does one obtain absolute confidence and certainty in the Great Mystery?
+By discovering all of the Mystery’s answers in a magical Book.
+As a fundamentalist; as a Seventh-Day Adventist Christian, I was taught to believe we had all the answers or at least all the relevant salvific answers from our thorough exegesis (and some prophetic visions.)
+I did not grow up necessarily believing that we knew all there was to know about God.
 That would be impossible; a fool’s errand.
-But I believed that all that could be known about God and the Divine Will was known and was easily determined from a straightforward, plain-word reading of the Judeo-Christian Bible (and preferably the King James Version.)
+I believed that all that could be known about God and the Divine Will was known and was easily determined from a straightforward, plain-word reading of the Judeo-Christian Bible (and preferably the King James Version) and that the founders of the SDA church had discovered the final Truths.

 The “objective clarity” of scripture, through careful and prayerful study, provided a pathway to certainty in my religious beliefs and “biblical worldview” that, if followed, could stand in the face of any and all attacks from the spirit of sin and evil.
 It was an absolute imperative in my formative years to obtain and maintain this certainty that our Adventist hermeneutic provided, but it was also something gifted to me without having to work for it at all.
+There was no long drawn out debate over this theological ethic or another where I finally saw the light.
+My parents endured those struggles.
+I just happened to be in the right place at the right time.
 I was grateful to have the Truth and my Certainty in it, but I was essentially born into this.
-Adventism was presented to me as “a” religious view or “a” pathway to God and eternal life, it was “the” view; “the” path.
-Therefore, my path was secured by the virtue of my circumstance.
+Adventism was not presented to me as “a” religious view or “a” pathway to God, reconciliation, eternal life, or what have you, it was “the” view; “the” path.
+My venture down that path was secured by the virtue of my circumstances.

 My parents converted to Adventism when I was two years old.
 It is important, for context, to note that they had been card-carrying Christians already.
 Both were raised in Christian homes.
 My mother was a preacher’s kid.
-It was not a discovery of the gospel message or the life and death of a first-century carpenter for the purpose of absolving their sins that grabbed them; they were there already.
+It was not a discovery of the gospel message or the life and death of a first-century carpenter for the purpose of absolving their sins that grabbed them.
+They were there already.
 Something about the Adventist message, the chronological breakdown of Biblical prophecy in Daniel and Revelation, emphasis on the entirety of Scripture instead of just the New Testament really connected with my mother profoundly, first, and eventually my father.
-Adventism was seemingly the first message that weaved a singular through-line from Genesis to Revelation, unlocking for them the magic contained within the pages.
-After decades of life and living with the Good News of the salvific nature of Christ, they had now found the rest of the Truth – the Everlasting Gospel – “fear God for the hour of His Judgement is come.”
+Adventism was seemingly the first message that weaved a singular through-line from Genesis to Revelation, unlocking for them both the magic contained within the pages and, a clear certain path of escaping the looming hellfire and brimstone they’d been raised to fear.
+After decades of life and living with the Good News of the salvific nature of Christ on the cross, they had now found the rest of the Truth; the priestly nature of Christ in the court. the Everlasting Gospel – “fear God for the hour of His Judgement is come.”

 You see, Adventism is a little more James than Paul (though, of course, a good Adventist would probably not concede that there was any conflict between the two, as two divinely inspired writers can’t contradict each other.)
 Paul’s emphasis on faith in what had been done for us through Christ and the popularity of John 3:16 have been interpreted to show that God requires only belief for the dispensation of His saving Grace.
 But Adventists are more “James” in that, for us, Faith in no way stops or even really begins at Belief.
 “Even the Devil believes.”
-A legion of demons recognized and respected the commands of Jesus before possessing pigs and taking a swan dive off a cliff.
+A legion of demons recognized and respected the commands of Jesus before possessing pigs and diving off a cliff.
 No, “Belief” is not the measuring stick.
-“Knowing’ is.
-Certainty.
-Not certainty obtained my knowledge, but knowledge in action: “By this we know that we have to come to know Him, if we keep his Commandments.
+“Knowing” is.
+Certainty is.
+But again, this, at its core, is also not an “amount of faith” thing.
+Certainty is not obtained simply by knowledge, but knowledge in action: “By this we know that we have to come to know Him, if we keep his Commandments.
 The one who says ‘I have come to know Him’ and does not keep His commandments is a liar and the truth is not in him.”
 1 Jn 2: 3-4.

-This is where being an Adventist in a Bible Belt full of non-Adventist Christians presented an interesting problem:
+This is the aspect of Adventism where being an Adventist in a Bible Belt full of non-Adventist Christians presents an interesting problem:

 If Kev goes to a church that thinks it’s okay to _____, no telling what else they think.